KeHang-Zhu/LLM_coder101/README.md

 The only thing you need to do is to ask ChatGPT-4: Can you write a program to sort the following five numbers: 1, 9, 200, 7, 3 and run it?

 Sadly, you cannot simply build all programs this way nowadays.
+Many of my friends with non-coding backgrounds get stuck at their first few errors.
+Writing a large-scale program like a web app with frontend, backend, and database is still a distant dream
 However, in this series of blogs, we will discuss how you can create some very useful programs with the help of LLM.
 We will explore how to use natural language as your programming language to achieve practical results.

----
-**Kehang Zhu:**

-I was conducting computational physics research until two years ago.
-Writing code was a daunting task back then, especially for natural science.
-The codebase was often written in ancient languages like Fortran, maintained over several decades, and continually cluttered with new additions by generations of graduate students.
-Alternatively, it could be a massive Matlab file with ten thousand uncommented lines of code.
-Documentation, if it existed, was so sparse that it could take ages to correctly use a function, with no examples provided.
-It required real genius to make it work.

-These challenges have dissipated with the advent of the LLM era!
-Now, not only can we ask LLMs to write code, but we can also ask them to explain and debug based on errors.
-It feels like a panacea.
-But it's not that simple!

-One still needs basic knowledge in computer science to master coding techniques.
-Many of my friends with non-coding backgrounds get stuck at their first few errors.
-Writing a large-scale program like a web app with frontend, backend, and database is still a distant dream (though Haonan and I will demonstrate in our blog series how this can be achieved step-by-step purely with ChatGPT).

 Unfortunately, major colleges are still teaching coding the same way they did before the GPT era.
 Students still need to learn how to search documentation to find the correct usage of a function or object.